Aisyah Aziz: Career

 Aisyah started taking part in singing competitions at age 11.
 At 19, Aisyah participated in the popular singing reality show Akademi Fantasia season 10 in 2013, reaching the finals and finishing in sixth.
-Her debut single, "Mimpi", produced by Faizal Tahir and Omar K. was first performed on the Akademi Fantasia finals.
+Her debut single, "Mimpi", produced by Faizal Tahir and Omar K. was first performed during the Akademi Fantasia finals.
+In the wake of Akademi Fantasia, in 2015, Aisyah formed the short-lived Malay girl group, The Lomas, with fellow Akademi Fantasia alumni Amira Othman, Nabila Razali, and Indah Ruhaila.
+The Lomas released two singles together "Bila Larut Malam" and "Rindu".

 In 2017, Aisyah was nominated for nine awards at Anugerah Planet Muzik, she became the first Singaporean to win Best APM song at Anugerah Planet Muzik, for the song "Senyum Saja".
 She won two other awards on the night, Best Song (Singapore) for "Senyum Saja" and Best Collaboration (Song) for "Tanda Tanya".

 Aisyah left her Malaysian record label, Rocketfuel Entertainment in 2019, becoming an independent artist based in Singapore.

 She released her first English single, "Sugar" on 10 January 2020.
 Her debut EP of the same name, Sugar (The Live Extended Play), was initially released as a video on YouTube, in February, before being released on streaming platforms.
-The EP marked her first foray into songwriting, she wrote the EP with her songwriting partner, Harun Amirrul Rasyid Mohame.
+The EP marked her first foray into songwriting, she wrote the EP with her songwriting partner, Harun Amirrul Rasyid Mohamed.

 In June 2022, Aisyah made her theatre acting debut in Bangsawan Gemala Malam at the Victoria Theatre.